CURRENT MOON

 Someone will argue that two Sabbath-keepers could start out from Jerusalem, one travelling east and the other travelling west, each keeping the same Sabbath every seventh day of the journey.
 When they meet again on the other side of the globe on the Sabbath, one Sabbath-keeper is reassured that he is still keeping the Sabbath while the other is informed that he is now observing Sunday.
 Their journeys took the same length of time and yet they are now supposedly 24 hours apart.
 The same sun shines overhead.
 But they are separated by the imaginary "International Date Line" in the Pacific Ocean.

-A person should not cross the INTERNATIONAL DAY LINE on the Sabbath going east.
+To see how ridiculous the International date line is, consider a person crossing the INTERNATIONAL DATE LINE on the Sabbath going east.
 If he travels east on Saturday sunset, he comes to Friday sunset on the other side and must observe two Sabbaths in a row and only work five days that week, thereby breaking the command to work six days a week.
 He has also broken the seven-day cycle in his own body.

-A person should not cross the INTERNATIONAL DAY LINE on Friday going west.
+Consider a person crossing the INTERNATIONAL DATE LINE on Friday going west.
 If he travels west on Friday sunset, he comes to Saturday sunset on the other side and has missed the Sabbath observance altogether, thereby breaking the command to rest on the Sabbath (not travel).
 He has also broken the seven-day cycle in his own body.

 Did Joshua's Long Day Destroy The Weekly Cycle?